 Jack Goddard rolled his eyes as the rest of team glared at me.
 They had all been looking at a very complicated diagram of some Quidditch manoeuvre and, obviously, I had not been listening.
 I had been sleeping.

 Recently, I had been racked with a bout of insomnia that I couldn’t cure.
 I was having a recurring dream over and over again, and it would start off perfectly: someone would be kissing me and they smelt wonderful and everything was blissful and amazing.
 The world was made of jelly.
-The person had long, dark hair, but then I would watch as they morphed into someone with orange skin and blonde hair, and I watched as that person then proceeded to eat my favourite socks and throw slugs at me.
+The person had long, dark hair, but then I would watch as they morphed into someone with blonde hair, and I watched as that person then proceeded to eat my favourite socks and throw slugs at me.

 They had started the night that my parents decided it would be wonderful for me to invite Henrietta over for dinner.
 At the Burrow.
 With my entire family.